What is Reverse Osmosis

 The fresh water produced is called the permeate.
 The concentrated water left over is called the waste or brine.

-semipermeable membrane has small pores that block contaminants but allow water molecules to flow through.
+A semipermeable membrane has small pores that block contaminants but allow water molecules to flow through.
 In osmosis, water becomes more concentrated as it passes through the membrane to obtain equilibrium on both sides.
 Reverse osmosis, however, blocks contaminants from entering the less concentrated side of the membrane.
 For example, when pressure is applied to a volume of saltwater during reverse osmosis, the salt is left behind and only clean water flows through.

 How does a reverse osmosis system work?

-reverse osmosis system removes sediment and chlorine from water with a prefilter before it forces water through a semipermeable membrane to remove dissolved solids.
+A reverse osmosis system removes sediment and chlorine from water with a prefilter before it forces water through a semipermeable membrane to remove dissolved solids.
 After water exits the RO membrane, it passes through a postfilter to polish the drinking water before it enters a dedicated faucet.
 Reverse osmosis systems have various stages depending on their number of prefilters and postfilters.

 Stages of RO systems